 The sessions of the Parliamentary Assembly are divided into four part-sessions, each lasting for about a week at the end of January, April, June and the beginning of October.

 According to the Statute, the official languages of the Council of Europe are English and French.
-However, the Assembly provides interpretation in German, Italian and Russian as additional working languages.
+However, the Assembly provides interpretation in German and Italian as additional working languages.

-The Table Office advises members of the Assembly, secretaries of delegations, of political groups and other officials on how best to achieve their objectives within the Rules of Procedure and serves as custodian of these rules.
+The Table Office advises members of the Assembly, secretaries of delegations, political groups, and other officials on how best to achieve their objectives within the Rules of Procedure and serves as custodian of these rules.

-The Assembly's plenary debates are held in public while committees meet generally in camera.
+The Assembly's plenary debates are held in public, while committees meet generally on camera.
 The debates are conducted according to the principles observed in national parliaments.